webermania/MicroExpressionEvaluator/README.md

 ## Overview

-The MicroExpressionEvaluator is a highly efficient .NET class library, optimized for parsing and evaluating complex nested conditional logic expressions in C#.
+The MicroExpressionEvaluator is a highly efficient .NET class library, optimized for parsing and evaluating complex nested conditional logic expressions (microexpressions) in C#.
 Tailored for real-time scenarios, it offers unparalleled performance with minimal CPU usage, ideal for dynamic rule evaluation in various applications like financial modeling, gaming logic, and more.

 ## Key Features